Set Up Connectivity with an nCipher

-You must set up a remote file system (RFS) as a hub to synchronize key data for all firewalls (HSM clients) in your organization that use the Thales nShield Connect HSM.
-To ensure the Thales nShield Connect client version on your firewalls is compatible with your Thales nShield Connect server, see Set Up Connectivity with an HSM.
+You must set up a remote file system (RFS) as a hub to synchronize key data for all firewalls (HSM clients) in your organization that use the nCipher nShield Connect HSM.
+To ensure the nCipher nShield Connect client version on your firewalls is compatible with your nCipher nShield Connect server, see Set Up Connectivity with an HSM.

 Before the HSM and firewalls connect, the HSM authenticates the firewalls based on their IP addresses.
 Therefore, you must configure the firewalls to use static IP addresses—not dynamic addresses assigned through DHCP.
 (Operations on the HSM stop working if a firewall IP address changes during runtime).

 HSM configurations are not synchronized between high availability (HA) firewall peers.
 Consequently, you must configure the HSM separately on each peer.
 In active/passive HA configurations, you must manually perform one failover to individually configure and authenticate each HA peer to the HSM.
 After this initial manual failover, user interaction is not required for failover to function properly.